 The security of your personal information is important to us.
 The Society protects the security and confidentiality of personal information with safeguards appropriate to the sensitivity of the information.
 Personal information is accessible only by appropriate personnel that have a business need for the information.

-This policy is posted on our website may be changed, modified or replaced at any time without notice.
+This policy is posted on our website and may be changed, modified or replaced at any time without notice.
 We encourage you to periodically review and check our website for updates.
 Upon written request we will respond to inquiries about our practices relating to personal information.

 Individuals may request to be informed of the existence, use and disclosure of personal information pertaining to him or her.
 The Society will provide appropriate access to such information that it holds.
 If The Society determines not to provide access to personal information, we will provide an explanation.
 Individuals may request the correction of personal information The Society holds about them, and if we find that what we have is incorrect, we will correct it.